The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 Hot Wheels smashes the world record for longest ramp-to-ramp distance jump at the 100th Anniversary of at the Indy 500, at a length of 332 feet.

-HIT is acquired by Mattel, adding Thomas the train engine, Bob the Builder, and Barney to Mattel’s catalog of brands.
+HIT Entertainment is acquired by Mattel, adding Thomas the Tank Engine, Barney, Bob the Builder, Wishbone and many more to Mattel’s catalog of brands.

-The Mattel Children’s Foundation partners with the Barbie brand to create Ella, Friend of Barbie dolls to donate to organizations working with children experiencing hair loss from cancer, alopecia or any other medical condition.
+The Mattel Children’s Foundation partners with Barbie to create Ella, Friend of Barbie dolls to donate to organizations working with children experiencing hair loss from cancer, alopecia or any other medical condition.

-Mattel acquires MEGA Brands, the No. 2 player in the construction building sets category.
+Mattel acquires MEGA Brands.
+It's the number 2 player in the overall construction building sets category and the number one player within the pre-school construction category.

-Viewmaster gets a virtual reality reboot when Mattel partners with Google to use their Google Cardboard technology to bring everything from dinosaurs to historical monuments alive.
+View-Master gets a virtual reality reboot when Mattel partners with Google to use Google's Cardboard technology to bring everything from dinosaurs to historical monuments alive.

-In 2016, and against the background of the first woman presidential candidate, Barbie releases an all-female ticket with a president and vice president doll set to inspire girls to believe they can be anything—including leader of the free world.
+With the background of the first woman presidential candidate, Barbie releases an all-female ticket with a President and Vice President doll set to inspire girls to believe they can be anything—including leader of the free world.

 Barbie Introduces New Body Types to better reflect the world girls see today, Barbie introduces three new body types: curvy, petite, and tall.
 The launch of the new body types lands Barbie on the cover of Time magazine.

-American Girl launches Create Your Own, the ultimate experience in customization through millions of combinations.
+American Girl launches Create Your Own, the ultimate experience in customization through millions of combinations, to further expand on its diverse and inclusive product offerings.

 Hot Wheels turns 50 and celebrates its continued status as the #1 selling toy in the world with the Hot Wheels Legends Tour.